vacp2p/rfc/content/docs/rfcs/pushNotification.md

 ```

 ### Handle Query Response
-- A `PushNotificationQueryResponse` message MUST be wrapped in a `ApplicationMetadataMessage` with type set to `PUSH_NOTIFICATION_QUERY_RESPONSE`.
+- A `PushNotificationQueryResponse` message MUST be wrapped in a [`ApplicationMetadataMessage`](https://specs.status.im/spec/6) with type set to `PUSH_NOTIFICATION_QUERY_RESPONSE`.
 Otherwise a response MUST NOT be sent.
 - If `allowed_key_list` is not set `access_token` MUST be set and `allowed_key_list` MUST NOT be set.
 - If `allowed_key_list` is set `allowed_key_list` MUST be set and `access_token` MUST NOT be set.
 - If `access_token` is returned, the `access_token` SHOULD be used to send push notifications.
 - If `allowed_key_list` are returned, the client SHOULD decrypt each token by generating an `AES-GCM` symmetric key from the Diffie–Hellman between the target client and itself If AES decryption succeeds it will return a valid `uuid` which is what is used for access_token.
 The token SHOULD be used to send push notifications.
-- The response MUST be sent on the [partitioned topic](https://specs.status.im/spec/10#partitioned-topic) of the sender and MUST not be encrypted using the [secure transport](https://specs.status.im/spec/5) to facilitate the usage of ephemeral keys.
+- The response MUST be sent on the [partitioned topic](https://specs.status.im/spec/10#partitioned-topic) of the sender and MUST NOT be encrypted using the [secure transport](https://specs.status.im/spec/5) to facilitate the usage of ephemeral keys.
 - On receiving a response a client MUST verify `grant` to ensure that the server has been authorized to send push notification to a given client.

 ## Sending Client
 Sending a push notification
-- When sending a push notification, only the installation_id for the devices targeted by the message SHOULD be used.
+- When sending a push notification, only the `installation_id` for the devices targeted by the message SHOULD be used.
-- If a message is for all the user devices, all the installation_id known to the client MAY be used.
+- If a message is for all the user devices, all the `installation_id` known to the client MAY be used.
 - The number of devices MAY be capped in order to reduce resource consumption.
 - At least 3 devices SHOULD be targeted, ordered by last activity.
 - For any device that a token is available, or that a token is successfully queried, a push notification message SHOULD be sent to the corresponding push notification server.